GAME-ON: Graph Attention Network based Multimodal Fusion for Fake News Detection: Experiments and Results

+The accuracy, precision, recall, and F1 score performance metrics for the various approaches on the Weibo and Twitter datasets are shown in Table \ref{tab:baseline-comparison-results}.
+Notably, GAME-ON obtains an accuracy of 95.8\% on the Twitter dataset, with solid performance for recognizing real news and very good recall (91.2\%) and precision (97.2\%) for fake news identification as well as strong results in detecting real news.
+The reason for the GAME-ON model's lower accuracy of 88.9\% on the Weibo dataset is due to the fact that Weibo dataset is not the same as the Twitter dataset due to differences in language usage, cultural contexts, and shared content categories.
+These variations may provide particular difficulties for algorithms used to detect fake news, which may have an effect on performance indicators as a whole.
+Despite these challenges, the GAME-ON model's competitive precision, recall, and F1 scores on the Weibo dataset highlight its resilience and efficiency in detecting fake news.

-We observe that the proposed GAME-ON model surpasses the current state-of-the-art model CALM on the Twitter dataset by an average of \textbf{11\%} margin in all the performance metrics.
-On the Weibo dataset, GAME-ON achieves competitive performance within a ~2.6\% margin of the respective complex and large state-of-the-art models, while having significantly less number of trainable parameters.\footnote{To compare with the most recent and state-of-the-art papers, we use HMCAN and MCAN just for the Weibo dataset, as done so in the original papers.}
+In a nutshell, we observe that the GAME-ON model surpasses the current state-of-the-art model CALM on the Twitter dataset by an average of \textbf{11\%} in all the performance metrics.
+On the Weibo, GAME-ON achieves competitive performance in comparison to the complex and large state-of-the-art models while having significantly less number of trainable parameters.
+Even though the Weibo dataset's decreased accuracy may be notable, it has no bearing on the GAME-ON framework's overall efficacy and relevance because it still performs well on different social media platforms, namely, Twitter and Weibo.